oddbird/oddleventy/content/services/architecture.md

 It's a modernization of your
 application or website,
-starting with the core web technologies and working out.
+starting with the core web technologies.
 CSS has come a long way
 since the early days,
 but many sites and apps